DESST 3517 - Environment III

-Course Code DESST 3517 Course Environment III Coordinating Unit School of Architecture and Built Environment Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge DESST 2517 Restrictions Available to B.ArchDes & B.E(Arch) students only Quota A quota will apply Course Description Students in this course will consider cities, landscapes and urban environments as complex living systems within, sustainability and liveability contexts.
+Course Code DESST 3517 Course Environment III Coordinating Unit School of Architecture and Built Environment Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge DESST 2517 Restrictions Available to B.ArchDes & B.E(Arch) students Quota A quota will apply Course Description Students in this course will consider cities, landscapes and urban environments as complex living systems within, sustainability and liveability contexts.
 They will use environmental assessment literature, instrument, software and tools to understand

-At metropolitan and local scales issues of planning and design including: urban sprawl, public space, perpetual growth, plants, energy, climate change, resources, microclimate, transport, water, waste, agriculture and energy will be explored.
-The course aims to develop skills in critical thinking and knowledge of the technological, building codes standards, scientific and cultural factors that drive and define the problems that designers engage with to make positive contributions.
+Environmental issues of landscape and urban design including: public space quality, plants, climate change, resources, microclimate, transport, water, waste, agriculture and energy.
+The course aims to develop skills in critical thinking and knowledge of the technological, building codes standards, scientific and socio-cultural factors that drive and define the problems that designers engage with to make positive contributions.

 Course Coordinator: Dr Ehsan SharifiDr Ehsan Sharifi

-Drop-in for Students to Dr Ehsan Sharifi: Thursdays 12-2pm (Room 475, Horace Lamb Building)
+Students contact hours: Fridays 1-3pm (Room 475, Horace Lamb Building)